 Enter in these awesome brushes by Zibra.
 I have raved about them and will continue to do so because they are the next best thing to sliced bread. haha.

-This set above showcases 3 of the 7 I offer in my shop.
+This set above showcases 3 of the 8 offered.
 As I work I will explain why I chose each one for different jobs.
 Also, for today, I’m using a flat black paint.

 Yes, this is paint and I intend to you use it. tsk.
 But, how I’m going to use it is key.
 With only one coat I will show you how to retain the wood presence but update it to a new look.